wcharlesknight/ruby-oo-relationships-practice-blood-oath-exercise/README.md

 * `Cult#location`
   * returns a `String` that is the city where the cult is located
 * `Cult#founding_year`
-  * returns a `Fixnum` that is the year the cult was founded
+  * returns an `Integer` that is the year the cult was founded
 * `Cult#slogan`
   * returns a `String` that is this cult's slogan
 * `Cult#recruit_follower`
   * takes in an argument of a `Follower` instance and adds them to this cult's list of followers
 * `Cult#cult_population`
-  * returns a `Fixnum` that is the number of followers in this cult
+  * returns an `Integer` that is the number of followers in this cult
 * `Cult.all`
   * returns an `Array` of all the cults
 * `Cult.find_by_name`